crookedlungs/mr_b_game_dev_book/src/standards.md

 ## GPD.2: Communication and collaboration

 The student communicates and collaborates with peers to contribute to his or her own learning and the learning of others The student is expected to:

+- ### GPD.2E
+  - Collaborate to research the business of games, including the roles of developer, marketing, publisher, and retail sales.